 Waterproofing Technologies: Gore-Tex, AscentShell, H2No, and More

 The quality and performance of a hardshell’s waterproof laminate is this jacket type’s defining feature.
-Gore-Tex still dominates the market—it’s no coincidence you’ll see their name on most jackets that made our list.
+Gore-Tex still dominates the market—it’s no coincidence that you’ll see their name on most of the jackets that made our list.
 For top-of-the-line performance, Gore’s “Pro” laminate is the class leader.
 It balances high-mountain durability with waterproofing and breathability better than anything on the market, but does come with a significant increase in price.
-Gore’s standard shell isn’t as hardwearing as the “Pro,” but it can be used with much lighter fabrics, resulting in more minimalist pieces great for fast-and-light endeavors.
+Gore’s standard shell isn’t as hardwearing as the “Pro,” but it can be used with much lighter fabrics, resulting in more minimalist pieces that are great for fast-and-light endeavors.

-We’ve found that Outdoor Research’s AscentShell, Patagonia's H2No Performance, and eVent all are formidable competitors to Gore-Tex. eVent was one of the first to really break through with their direct venting design, and these other technologies follow suit with air-permeable 3-layer builds to encourage airflow.
+We’ve found that Outdoor Research’s AscentShell, Patagonia's H2No Performance, and eVent are all formidable competitors to Gore-Tex. eVent was one of the first to really break through with their direct venting design, and these other technologies follow suit with air-permeable 3-layer builds to encourage airflow.
 Further, AscentShell (along with certain types of Patagonia's H2No) comes with the added bonus of a stretchy, softshell-like construction.
 Overall, while there aren’t as many options on the market that utilize these waterproofing designs, they are all worth considering if breathability is a priority.

-In addition to the 3-layer waterproof construction, another key piece of a hardshell’s protection and breathability is its durable water repellent finish (commonly referred to as DWR).
+In addition to the 3-layer waterproof construction, another key piece of a hardshell’s protection and breathability is its durable water-repellent finish (commonly referred to as DWR).
 This coating is applied to the exterior of every jacket that made our list above to prevent moisture from absorbing into the face fabric by beading up the droplets.
-A fresh DWR is an impressive thing and can offer sufficient protection and maximize a membrane’s ability to ventilate in light to moderate conditions.
-That said, heavy and sustained rain and snowfall will eventually overwhelm the coating, which is where the waterproof membrane and seam sealing come into play.
+A fresh DWR is an impressive thing as it can offer sufficient protection and maximize a membrane’s ability to ventilate in light to moderate conditions.
+That said, heavy and sustained rain and snowfall will eventually overwhelm the coating, which is where the waterproof membrane and seam sealing comes into play.
 Over time, the DWR finish will wear down, although you can keep it fresh by washing and drying the shell or reapplying a new coating (Nikwax’s TX.Direct Wash-In is our personal favorite).

 Fabric Thickness and Durability (Denier)